syncfusion-content/maui-docs/MAUI/Range-Selector/thumb-and-overlay.md

 ---
 layout: post
-title: Thumb and Thumb Overlay in .NET MAUI Range Selector control | Syncfusion
+title: Thumb and Overlay in .NET MAUI Range Selector control | Syncfusion
 description: Learn here all about the Thumb and Thumb Overlay features of Syncfusion .NET MAUI Range Selector (SfRangeSelector) control and more.
 platform: maui
 control: SfRangeSelector